 Filled with fervour, enthusiasm and a passion for football the boys agreed to establish a football team named after a local neighbourhood.

-In time, this club become a South American phenomenon named Club Atlético Boca Juniors.
+In time, this club becomes a South American phenomenon named Club Atlético Boca Juniors.

 That group – Esteban Baglietto, Alfredo Scarpatti, Santiago Sana and Teodoro and Juan Antonio Ferenga – would leave the club with the legacy of being Los Xeneizes or the Genoese.
 The house where the original meeting took place was Esteban Baglietto’s with the project ultimately finalised in Plaza Solís; a place that today is recognised as the location where Boca Juniors was finally established.